Redzz: Other work

 Redzz acted as himself in the Channel 4 and MTV Base television series "Dubplate Drama" appearing in the final ever instalment of the programme portraying a gang member.
 Redzz has been featured in national magazines and publications such as RWD Magazine.
 He has appeared on a TV show dedicated to himself on Flava TV named "Hanging With Redzz".
 On Monday, 8 August 2011, Redzz was a BBC Introducing artist.
 His songs were played on radio as well as being interviewed via telephone.
 Redzz revealed in the interview that some of his inspirations in music growing up were the likes of Eminem, Dr. Dre, 2Pac & Michael Jackson but to name a few.
 As it was the same day as the London Riots, Redzz was also asked his opinion on the rioting and he responded "Well, I think in the poorer communities they're brushed to the side and people try to cover them up rather than trying to find the root of the problem.
 Just chucking these guys in jail isn't going to solve anything, we need to find the root of the problem, why have we come to this?".
 In September 2011, Redzz released a new entrance theme song named 'I Gotta Win It' which features boxing champion Amir Khan.
 'I Gotta Win It' was promoted personally by Amir Khan on his official Facebook and Twitter pages.
 In March 2012, Redzz was one of a handful of rappers to be selected for the first instalment of Freestyle Frenzy, a new show aired on Flava TV.
 All the rappers that appear in the show free-styled 60 bars to the camera without stopping and the viewers voted by Tweeting Flava TV's Twitter using the hashtag key followed by Freestyle Frenzy and the artist they wanted to vote for.
-Redzz won with over fifty percent of votes in the first showing of the episode he appeared in.
+Redzz won with over fifty per cent of votes in the first showing of the episode he appeared in.